 Cambodia Food and Drink Prices

 Southeast Asian street food is known for being cheap and delicious and Cambodia is no exception.
-If you are working out your Cambodia budget, you can expect to pay somewhere between 2,000 – 8,000KHR (50 cents – $2USD) for a basic dish which is guaranteed to fill you up.
+If you are working out your Cambodia budget, you can expect to pay somewhere between 2,000 – 8,000KHR (50 cents – $2USD) for a basic dish that is guaranteed to fill you up.
 If you can’t choose what to get, why not sample a couple of different options?
 After all, for that price, you can afford to!

 If you are eating in restaurants, prices will vary but you will probably pay somewhere in the region of 8,000 – 40,000KHR ($2-$10USD) per meal.
 It is also possible to use apps such as TukOut and Foodpanda to get dishes delivered.
 Western options are surprisingly easy to come by across the country but who goes to Cambodia to eat a burger?
 It’s amok all the way for me!